imagment/Silver-Cplusplus/Documents/Functions/saveCurrentWorld.md

 ```

 ## Description
 This function saves the current scene (workspace map) into the `scenes` map.
-You can change to another scene save in the `scenes` map using the `changeSceneTo` function.
+You can change to another scene save in the `scenes` map using the `loadScene` function.
 ## Example Usage
 ```cpp
 Silver::Scene::saveCurrentScene("menu");